acolter/ExData_Plotting1/README.md

 This assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning datasets.

+## Loading the data

-We will be using the "Individual household electric power consumption Data Set" at <b>Dataset</b>: <a href="https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip">Electric power consumption</a> [20Mb]
+This project used the "Individual household electric power consumption Data Set" at <a href="https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip">Electric power consumption</a> [20Mb]

+To run the scripts, you first need to unzip the file and make sure to put "household_power_consumption.txt" in your working directory.

+## Data

+Each of the four scripts reads only the data from February 1-2, 2007, which is 2,880 rows and 9 columns.

 <b>Description</b>: Measurements of electric power consumption in
 one household with a one-minute sampling rate over a period of almost